LogosInitiative/logla/README.md

 1. Strive for perfection in human communication.
 2. Seek greater simplicity to ease learning and promote productive usage.
 3. Use common patterns within the language's design wherever possible.
-4. Seek concision without complexity.
+4. Seek concision without complexity to expend expressiveness.

 ## Current Goals